Ukraine Visa Schemes in the UK: Current Status

 • Right to rent accommodation

 These rights continue for the duration of leave.
 For employment guidance, see our employment rights guide.
+You may also want to review the immigration health surcharge rules, as Ukraine scheme holders were exempt from this fee.

 Planning Ahead